Frequently Asked Questions

 WHAT AUTHORS DO YOU READ?

 Like many of you, my reading tastes have changed over the years.
 I’m drawn to “relationship” books, both by romance and literary authors, but I have no patience for the depressing ones, what I call “dead baby books.”
-Some of the authors I enjoy—and by the time you read this, I’m sure there will be a dozen more I could add— Frederick Bachman, Mary Balogh, Alan Bradley, Robyn Carr, Tessa Dare, Christina Dodd, Kristin Hannah, Kristan Higgins, Eloisa James, Beverly Jenkins, Jayne Ann Krentz/Amanda Quick, Sarah Maclean, Susan Mallery, Monica McInerney, Liane Moriarty, Jeanne Ray, Anne Tyler, and Margaret Watson.
+Some of the many authors I enjoy—and by the time you read this, I’m sure there will be a dozen more I could add—Mary Balogh, Robyn Carr, Katherine Center, Megan Chance, Tessa Dare, Christina Dodd, Kristin Hannah, Kristan Higgins, Eloisa James, Beverly Jenkins, Jayne Ann Krentz/Amanda Quick, Sarah Maclean, Susan Mallery, Monica McInerney, Liane Moriarty, Amy Poeppel, Julia Quinn, Taylor Jenkins Reid, and Margaret Watson.
 And I know I’ve left out a zillion others.
 I’m also a big non-fiction fan, including memoires like Trevor Noah’s BORN A CRIME, Tara Westover’s EDUCATED, and Michelle Obama’s BECOMING.

 I’M ALWAYS GETTING QUESTIONS ABOUT THE AVAILABILITY OF MY OLDER TITLES AND THE ORDER OF THE CHICAGO STARS BOOKS.
 PLEASE SEE THE BOOKS LINK FOR THAT INFORMATION.